lloyd/JSONSelect/README.md

       <number id="weight">172</number>
     </object>

+6. Attribute selector notation will be used to express constraints on values.  (string matching, regex, etc).
+It might be good to break this work into JSONSelect 2, and leave JSONSelect 1 simple.

-6. There aren't any classes in JSONSelect.
+7. There aren't any classes in JSONSelect.